SamuelSwartzberg/flashcardifying_text_temp/ling.md

 # Pragmatics

-Pragmatics is the subfield that studies how context contributes to meaning.
+»⟮Pragmatics⟯« is the branch of ⟮＿linguistics＿⟯ that studies ⟮meaning⟯ ⟮beyond the literal semantic meaning of lexical units/constituents⟯.

 ## speech acts

-Speech act theory is the field studying speech acts.
+»⟮Speech act theory⟯« is the branch of ⟮＿pragmatics＿⟯ studying ⟮＿speech acts＿⟯.
-The idea of speech acts was popularized by JL Austin in How to Do Things with Words (1962).
+The idea of ⟮＿speech acts＿⟯ was coined by ⟮JL Austin⟯ in 『⟮How to Do Things with Words⟯』 (⟮1962⟯).
-A speech act consists of locutionary, illocutionary and perlocutionary act.
+»⟮A speech act⟯« consists of ⟮＿locutionary＿, ＿illocutionary＿ and ＿perlocutionary＿⟯ ⟮act⟯.
-The locutionary act is comprised of the expressing of the utterance (with all its phonological, syntactic and semantic aspects) the illocutionary act is what one does in saying something. the perlocutionary act is what has done due to the consequences of saying something. the perlocutionary act depends of the reaction of the hearers, the illocutionary act does not.
+The »⟮locutionary act⟯« is ⟮comprised of the expressing of the utterance (with all its phonological, syntactic and semantic aspects)⟯ the »⟮illocutionary act⟯« is ⟮what one does⟯ ⟮in saying something⟯. the »⟮perlocutionary act⟯« is ⟮what one has done⟯ ⟮due to the consequences of saying something⟯. the ⟮＿perlocutionary act＿⟯ ⟮depends of the reaction of the hearers⟯, ⟮c-;＿the illocutionary act＿⟯ ⟮does not⟯.
-Frightening is a perlocutionary not an illocutionary act because it depends on the hearer to be frightened. a locutionary, illocutionary or perlocutionary act has a locutionary, illocutionary or perlocutionary force attached.
+⟮Frightening⟯ is a ⟮＿perlocutionary＿⟯, not ⟮c_;＿an illocutionary act＿⟯ because ⟮it depends on the hearer to be frightened⟯. a ⟮＿locutionary, illocutionary or perlocutionary＿⟯ ⟮＿act＿⟯ has ⟮c-;＿a locutionary, illocutionary or perlocutionary＿⟯ »⟮force⟯« attached.

 ## pragmeme